bor0/gidti/manuscript/chapter5.md

 1. `map` is a function that takes as input a function with a single parameter, and a list, and returns a list where all members of the list have this function applied
 1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`), and a list, and only returns those members in the list whose predicate evaluates to `True`
 1. `fold` is a function that takes as input a combining function that accepts two parameters (current value and accumulator), an initial value, and a list, and returns a value combined with this function.
-There are two types of folds, a left and a right one, which combines from the left and from the right respectively.
+There are two types of folds, a left and a right one, which combines from the left and from the right respectively

 As an example usage: